giros-dit/yang-to-ngsi-ld/testbeds/gnmi/docker/gnmi-json-parser-notifications-with-ngsi-ld-instantiator/ngsi-ld-models/docs/InterfaceRoutedVlanIpv4StateCountersOutErrorPkts.md

 # InterfaceRoutedVlanIpv4StateCountersOutErrorPkts

 Number of IP packets for the specified address family locally generated and discarded due to errors, including no route found to the IP destination.
-YANG module: openconfig-if-ip.yang
+Reference: RFC 4293 - Management Information Base for the Internet Protocol (IP)  YANG module: openconfig-if-ip.yang

 ## Properties